 School of Nursing

 GENERAL INFORMATION: The School of Nursing (http://www.udel.edu/nursing/) is a thriving academic unit of over 40 faculty, approximately 775 undergraduate students and 125 graduate students.
-Recognized as a Center of Excellence by the National League of Nursing and accredited by the Commission on Collegiate Nursing Education, the School offers innovative, dynamic pre-licensure baccalaureate (Traditional and Accelerated), RN to BSN, masters in Health Systems Leadership, and post-master’s and post-baccalaureate doctoral programs, including the DNP and a PhD in Nursing Science, spanning face-to-face, hybrid, and fully online programs.
+Recognized as a Center of Excellence by the National League of Nursing and accredited by the Commission on Collegiate Nursing Education, the School offers innovative, dynamic pre-licensure baccalaureate (Traditional and Accelerated), RN to BSN, master’s in health systems leadership, and post-master’s and post-baccalaureate doctoral programs, including the DNP and a PhD in Nursing Science, spanning face-to-face, hybrid, and fully online programs.
 The School of Nursing has a strong drive to continue growing its research program in areas of aging, symptom science, and health services research.
-The School of Nursing emphasizes interdisciplinary and translational research, interpersonal education and service to the community in an environment that supports diversity and inclusion.
-The School also houses the interdisciplinary Nurse Managed Primary Care Center (NMPCC), an innovative, evidence-based practice that provides prevention and wellness services, chronic disease management, mental health care, and Parkinson’s disease treatment to a diverse patient population.
-UD's College of Health Sciences (CHS) is an innovative, interdisciplinary college of more than 3,000 students and 150 faculty.
-CHS includes the School of Nursing and departments of Behavioral Health and Nutrition, Communication Sciences and Disorders, Kinesiology and Applied Physiology, Medical and Molecular Sciences, Physical Therapy, and Epidemiology.
-CHS has teaching and research facilities throughout the campus, including the state-of-the-art UD Health Sciences Complex on the University’s Science Technology & Advanced Research (STAR) Campus.
-The first UD Health building at STAR opened in January 2014 and the Tower at STAR opened in Fall 2018, providing 170,000 sq. ft. of research, meeting, collaboration and educational space.
-The Tower also includes virtual reality simulation space and an adaptive living apartment complete with sensor technology.
-The Tower’s state-of-the-art spaces promote interprofessional education and training as well as research leading to the development of new devices, techniques and interventions.
-The STAR Campus fosters connections to the community, linking the community to the inter-professional training of our students and collaborative research between faculty and clinicians.
+The School of Nursing emphasizes interdisciplinary and translational research, interpersonal education, and service to the community in an environment that supports diversity and inclusion.
+The school also houses the interdisciplinary Nurse Managed Primary Care Center (NMPCC), an innovative, evidence-based practice that provides prevention and wellness services, chronic disease management, mental health care, and Parkinson’s disease treatment to a diverse patient population.

 With roots tracing back to 1743, the University of Delaware combines tradition and innovation, offering students a rich heritage along with the latest in instructional and research technology.
-The University is an Equal Opportunity Employer with diversity as one of its core values and, in that spirit, seeks a broad spectrum of candidates including women, minorities and people with disabilities..
+The University is an Equal Opportunity Employer with diversity as one of its core values and, in that spirit, seeks a broad spectrum of candidates including women, minorities and people with disabilities.
+The University of Delaware is the recipient of a National Science Foundation ADVANCE Institutional Transformation Grant, focused on enhancing the climate of the university for women and underrepresented minority faculty.
 Located in scenic Newark, Delaware, within 2 hours of New York, Philadelphia, Baltimore, and Washington, D.C., the University is a Land Grant, Sea Grant, Space Grant, and Carnegie Research University (with very high research activity, a designation accorded to fewer than 3% of degree-granting institutions in the U.S.), and with external funding exceeding $200 million.
-A state-assisted, privately governed institution, the University enrolls approximately 19,000 undergraduates and 4,000 graduate students.
+A state-assisted, privately governed institution, the University enrolls approximately 18,000 undergraduates and 4,500 graduate students.

 SALARY AND BENEFITS: Compensation packages are competitive and commensurate with experience and qualifications.
-Faculty at the University have regularly received annual cost-of-living and merit salary increases and the benefits package is one of the best in the nation.
-Tuition remission benefits for dependents begin at the start of employment.
-Relocation and start-up funds are available.
+Faculty at the University have regularly received annual cost-of-living and merit salary increases, and the UD benefits package is one of the best in the nation.
+The University is responsive to the needs of dual career couples, supports work-life balance through an array of family-friendly policies, and is dedicated to broadening participation in higher education.
+Relocation funds are available.
+Appointment date is set for August 2023, but an earlier hire date is possible/negotiable.

-TO APPLY: Review of applications will begin on November 1, 2021 and will continue until positions are filled.
+APPLICATION INSTRUCTIONS: Review of applications will begin on November 1, 2022 and will continue until the position is filled.
 Nominations and expressions of interest will be held in confidence and references will be contacted only with the candidate’s permission.
-Applicants should upload a letter of application, curriculum vitae, and contact information for three references at http://www.udel.edu/udjobs/.
+Applicants should upload a letter of application, curriculum vitae, and contact information for three references.
 The letter of application and CV will be shared with the search committee.
-For information contact Catherine Heilferty, Ph.D., RN, CNE, Search Committee Chair, at firstname.lastname@example.org; 1.302.831.3487.
+For inquiries, contact: Donna Ruelens-Trinkaus PhD, RN, Search Committee Chair, at email@example.com; 302-831-3321.

 The University of Delaware is an equal opportunity/affirmative action employer and Title IX institution.
 For the University’s complete non-discrimination statement, please visit www.udel.edu/aboutus/legalnotices.html